 - Delivering an outcome-focused planning system to reward design excellence and innovation

 - Engaging with the community, business and research sectors to optimise planning outcomes.

 The statement builds on the strategic framework set out in the 2012 ACT Planning Strategy, Transport for Canberra and the ACT Government’s climate change strategy and action plan.

 The Statement of Planning Intent was open for community feedback from 25 February to 8 April 2015.
 Input was sought based on a ‘conversation starter paper’ and six workshops.
 More than 170 stakeholders and community members attended the workshops, completed feedback forms or provided their individual feedback.

-If you would like more information about the Statement, please contact the project team by:
+If you would like more information about the Statement, visit the web page or contact the project team.